 - Full time students: 45 EC

 - Part time students: 30 EC

 Some programmes have additional requirements, for example passing a specific course.
 Look in your programme’s Course and Examination regulations to find out if any additional requirements are in place.

 If you have obtained insufficient study credits due to exceptional circumstances, such as illness, exceptional family circumstances, pregnancy or student board membership duties, your study programme must take this into consideration when issuing study advice.

-- Discuss the exceptional circumstances as soon as possible with your study advisor and draw up an adapted study plan together.
+- Discuss the exceptional circumstances as soon as possible with your study adviser and draw up an adapted study plan together.

 - You will also need a statement issued by a professional, for example a doctor or psychologist.
-If you have difficulties obtaining a statement, ask your study advisor for help.
+If you have difficulties obtaining a statement, ask your study adviser for help.

 If your study programme has not received sufficient information about your exceptional circumstances by the end of your first year, it can choose to withhold the issuing of binding study advice until the end of your second year.